To make arrangements for a loved one, please call the cemetery office at 706-543-6262.

 Why is planning ahead important?

 Making arrangements ahead of needs creates benefits to your family and you.
-Many people invest in end of life planning from insurance to retirement to wills, but burial planning is often skipped and left out.
+Many people invest in end of life planning from insurance to retirement to wills, but burial planning is often overlooked.
 Omitting this step can leave stress and cost for family members at difficult times.
 Planning ahead creates a peace of mind so that your family members can mourn together rather than worry about which cemetery lot to purchase.

 Can Oconee Hill accommodate my wishes?